Toxic Metal Salts

 The humidifier goes through about a gallon on drier days, so I did a little research and bought a home water distiller.
 It wasn't cheap, and I was surprised when it arrived by how big it actually is.
 It has a footprint the size of a dinner plate, and the carafe it distills into is also huge.
 It takes about 5 hours to distill a gallon of water, one drop at a time.

 It's kind of an ordeal, but I chose this life, and I'm gonna live it.
 I filled up the tap water chamber and got ready for purity.
 I made two gallons the first day, storing the second in one of the plastic jugs I had left over from testing.
-I'm not planning to drink it, so it can be stored imperfectly for a day.
+I'm not planning to imbibe it or use it for science, so... it can be stored imperfectly for a day.

 After the first batch, I noticed that the bottom of the tap water chamber looked kind of burnt-ish, but I filled it up a second time and let it run.
 Lazy bum that I am, I put it away overnight without rinsing it out.